JesperGlas/dynamic-shadows-lib/README.md

 ## Build with CMake (Ubuntu)
 0. Make sure you have CMake installed
-1. Open the root directory in your terminal
+1. Open the project root directory in your terminal
 2. mkdir build
 3. cd build
 4. cmake ../
 5. cmake --build .

 ## Binaries

+### dynamic-shadows-demo
-- ./dynamic-shadows-demo          - A small visual demo.
+  A small visual demo using matplotlibcpp.

+### dynamic-shadows-tests
-- ./dynamic-shadows-tests         - Unit tests with GoogleTest
+  Unit tests with GoogleTest

+### dynamic-shadows-visual-tests
-- ./dynamic-shadows-visual-tests  - Generates visual testcases in build/visual_out
+  Generates visual test results as .png files in ./build/visual_out/